-Since the Linux Kernel version 5.10, a driver for the DSA has been available, which currently lacks a counterpart on Windows Operating Systems [10, Sec.
-Installation].
-As a result, accessing the DSA is only possible under Linux.
-To interact with the driver and perform configuration operations, Intel provides the accel-config user-space application [11].
-This toolset offers a command-line interface and can read configuration files to configure the device, as mentioned in Section 2.3.1.
-The interaction is illustrated in the upper block labelled 'User space' in Figure 2.4, where it communicates with the kernel driver, depicted in light green and labelled 'IDXD' in Figure 2.4.
-Once successfully configured, each WQ is exposed as a character device through mmap of the associated portal [6, Sec.
+Since Linux Kernel 5.10, there exists a driver for the DSA which has no counterpart in the Windows OS-Family [8, Sec.
+Installation] and other operating systems.
+Therefore, accessing the DSA is only possible under Linux.
+To interact with the driver and perform configuration operations, Intel's accel-config [9] user-space toolset can be utilized.
+This application provides a command-line interface and can read configuration files to set up the device.
+The interaction is depicted in the upper block titled 'User space' in Figure 2.3.
+It interacts with the kernel driver, visible in light green and labelled 'IDXD' in Figure 2.3.
+After successful configuration, each WQ is exposed as a character device through mmap of the associated portal [5, Sec.
 3.3].